-Information on the Board's standing committees and membership for 2022, along with the number of meetings held during 2022, is set forth below.
-The Executive Committee, which may exercise the authority of the Board during the intervals between Board meetings if necessary, did not meet in 2022.
-A complete description of the duties and responsibilities of each committee, including the newly merged Governance and Compensation Committee and the newly created Portfolio Oversight Committee, can be found in their respective committee charters, which are available on the Company's Investor Relations website at ir.ozk.com under "Governance Documents."
+Information on the Board's standing committees, membership and number of meetings in 2023 is set forth below.
+The Executive Committee, which exercises the authority of the Board as needed during the intervals between Board meetings, did not meet in 2023.
+A complete description of the duties and responsibilities of each committee can be found in their respective committee charters, which are available on our Investor Relations website at ir.ozk.com under "Governance Documents."